keflavich/blog/content/more_casa_simulation_debugging.rst

 (tl; dr version: ``sm.setvp`` doesn't work if you have ``TELESCOP="ALMA"`` in your header)

-I'm tryin to repeat an experiment very similar to `previous <|filename|/casa_simulating.rst>`__ `simulation work <|filename|/simulated_imaging.rst>`__ in order to quantify my completeness and largest angular scales
+I'm trying to repeat an experiment very similar to `previous <|filename|/casa_simulating.rst>`__ `simulation work <|filename|/simulated_imaging.rst>`__ in order to quantify my completeness and largest angular scales